Container Gardening: Growing Vegetables in PotsGrow your own fresh food, even in a limited space

 Most vegetables are heavy feeders.
 Fertilizers leach out quickly from containers due to frequent watering, so proper fertilizing is crucial to productivity.
 At the time of planting, add a slow-release organic granular fertilizer and mulch with compost or manure.
 Supplement with water soluble fish emulsion, seaweed fertilizer or compost tea every two weeks.

-BEST VEGETABLES TO GROW IN CONTAINERS
+BEST VEGETABLES TO GROW IN POTS

 This heat lover needs ample room for root development.
 Provide a trellis or tomato cage at the time of planting.

 Varieties to try: Grow compact cherry types such as Tempting Tomatoes® Patio Sunshine or Goodhearted® for abundant fruit over a long period of time.
 Others suited to containers include ‘Balcony’, ‘Bushsteak’, and ‘Early Girl Bush’.
 ‘Tumbler’ and ‘Tiny Tim’ perform well in hanging baskets.

 Often performing better in containers than in the ground, peppers are best grown from plant starts.
 Choose from types you like to eat, such as hot, chili, jalapeno, or mild.

 Varieties to try: Good container varieties include ‘Poblano’ and ‘Shishito’.
 Fire Away® Hot and Heavy is a compact variety with a moderately spicy taste.

 Learn more about growing peppers.